New York Times Appoints Meredith Kopit Levien CEO, Company’s Youngest Chief Exec

-The New York Times Company announced that COO Meredith Kopit Levien, who has overseen its digital businesses, will succeed Mark Thompson as president and CEO effective Sept.
+The New York Times Company announced that COO Meredith Kopit Levien, who has overseen its digital businesses for the last three years, will succeed Mark Thompson as president and CEO effective Sept.
 8.

 Kopit Levien, 49, will become the youngest chief exec of the media and publishing company.
 She also will join the New York Times Company’s board, while Thompson will depart as an officer and director of the company.

 Thompson, who is 62, joined the New York Times Company as CEO in 2012.
-Since then, the company boosted digital subscribers to over 6 million and doubled the company’s digital revenue in the past five years to over $800 million annually.
+Since then, the company boosted digital-only subscribers to 5 million as of Q1 2020 (up 1.4 million year over year) and doubled the company’s digital revenue in the past five years to $800.8 million in 2019.
 The British exec previously had served as director general of the BBC.

 “I’ve chosen this moment to step down because we have achieved everything I set out to do when I joined The Times Company eight years ago,” Thompson said in a statement.